European External Action Service: Staff

 Staff is drawn from the Commission and Council and from the member states' diplomatic services, seconded temporarily.
 The HR appoints his or her own staff directly.
 There were no national quotas for the initial 1,100 staff members and a minimum of 33% was to be from member states.
 The rest are permanent officials drawn from the European Commission and the Secretariat General of the Council of the European Union.
 This is in part due to the need to establish a common diplomatic culture, which is also what has prompted calls for a European Diplomatic Academy.

 On 1 January 2011 the first staff were permanently transferred to the EEAS: 585 from the Commissions External Relations DG (which ceased to exist), 93 from the Commissions Development DG (the remainder of which merged into Development Cooperation DG), 436 from the Commission delegations and 411 from the Council of the European Union.
 These joined with 118 new posts to create a staff of 1,643 on the day of transfer.

 Senior posts

-The day-to-day administration of the EEAS is handled by an Executive Secretary-General.
+The day-to-day administration of the EEAS is handled by its Secretary-General.
+In June 2026, High Representative Kaja Kallas appointed former Dutch defence minister Kajsa Ollongren to the post, replacing Belén Martínez Carbonell.

 The EEAS shall be managed by an Executive Secretary-General who will operate under the authority of the High Representative.
 The Executive Secretary-General shall take all measures necessary to ensure the smooth functioning of the EEAS, including its administrative and budgetary management.
 The Executive Secretary-General shall ensure effective coordination between all departments in the central administration as well as with the Union Delegations.